jorgenhw/GrundtviGPT-3/readme.md

 ## Acknowledgements
 The tools provided in this readme are all developed and provided by [OpenAI](https://openai.com/).
 We refer to their [documentation page](https://beta.openai.com/docs/introduction) for more detailed information.

-This project is part of an exam projekt in Cultural Data Science at Aarhus University, 2022.

-Authors:
-Jørgen Højlund Wibe
-Niels Aalund Krogsgaard